 It’s easy to get started with a KOHO prepaid card – you can sign up online in just a few minutes.
 KOHO offers three different accounts – KOHO, KOHO Premium, and KOHO Joint.

 KOHO and KOHO Joint are no-fee accounts, while the Premium account does require a monthly fee.
 In addition, KOHO does offer free transfers between accounts, similar to STACK to STACK transfers.

 Once you sign up, you can add funds onto your card either using e-Transfer or a payroll direct deposit.
 One of the benefits of setting up a direct deposit is the interest you earn on it.
 And the interest is significantly higher than traditional banks.

 When your card is loaded, use it like it’s a debit or credit card, online or in-person.
-It’s accepted anywhere Visa is, making it an easy and convenient option.
+It’s accepted anywhere Mastercard is, making it an easy and convenient option.

 Another feature to help you save is the RoundUps program.
 On any purchase, round up to the nearest $1, $2, $5, or $10.
 Those “extra” dollars and cents are sent to your Savings, making it a no-fail way for you to stash your cash and hit your financial goals.

 In addition to RoundUps, KOHO offers other flexible savings options.
 You can set up one or multiple savings goals, as well as a timeline and dollar amount for each.

 If you sign up for KOHO’s payroll service, you can access $100 up to three days before your payday.
 When your paycheque hits your account, you’ll repay the mini loan through automatic debit.

 Prepaid cards help you control your spending since you need to load your own money on it – no lines of credit and no huge interest charges.
 KOHO takes it a step further and provides a budget and spending tracker for its customers.